 Viewing Tower: A glass elevator takes visitors up the fifth highest church tower in the world.
 A viewing platform at 76 metres overlooks the harbour, the Alster lakes and Hamburg’s city centre.
 Historical photos of past destruction add up to the impressions.
-Due to the construction work the viewing tower will stay closed from 1st of March to 30th of June 2016.
+The view is currently limited due to ongoing construction work.

 Events: Our program offers discussions in current events, supports research on German history and promotes international peace movements/ peace and understanding of nations.